Best sustainable ETFs for Belgians in 2025

 Why have bonds in your portfolio

 Whereas stocks are very exciting (and scary when they sharply drop), bonds are very boring.
 They don't fluctuate as much.
 So one way bonds are used in your portfolio is to tame the volatility of stocks.
-As Ben Felix explained in his interview with us, bonds are designed not to seek return, but to decrease volatility and stabilise a portfolio.
+As Ben Felix explained in our interview with him, bonds are designed not to seek return, but to decrease volatility and stabilise a portfolio.
 Portfolios with more bonds relative to stocks will be better suited for investors with a lower appetite for risk.
 This means that going for a 100% stocks strategy or not should come in line with how smooth you wish your returns to be, to offset the potential impact of a downturn over your investment journey.

 Beyond their role of stabilising a portfolio, bonds are also great diversifiers.
-It turns out that oftentimes when stocks are dropping, bonds are rising, and vice versa.
+It turns out that often when stocks are dropping, bonds are rising, and vice versa.
 So the losses of one type of asset can be partially offset by the gains of the other.
 In finance speak, we say that there is little correlation between stocks and bonds.
 You can learn more about bonds and their role in our piece on building a balanced portfolio of ETFs.

 Also note that bonds held by Belgian investors are subject to the Reynders tax, which is 30% charged on capital gains.
 Yet this doesn’t outweigh the argument for holding bonds in your portfolio to stabilise your investments.